Vivojay/mariana-music-player/Future Ideas and Issues to Address.md

 IMPLEMENT QUEUE PLAYING
 Currently beta features are switched on by default and cannot be opted out of; Change this...

+Run a "related-songs-getter" type function to get similar song to the ones you listen to and package into a playlist (Mariana's own simple playlist format??
+                             or prebuilt playlist formats e.g. m3u etc...)

 MIGRATE ENTIRELY TO python-vlc FOR PLAYING SONGS OF ANY KIND(CODEC)...

 MAKE THE STEP-BY-STEP WIZARD FOR INITIAL SETUP A BREEZE...
 (Already kinda is...?)